 While Fresh At Twenty compared rather unfavorably with Our Noise, the new oral history of Music Television by Craig Marks and Rob Tannenbaum, I Want My MTV: The Uncensored Story of the Music Video Revolution, compares wonderfully to Live From New York.
 While that opening sentence is about as awkwardly worded as anything I’ve ever written, it’s accurate.

 Much as Live From New York documented the rise of Saturday Night Live, so does I Want My MTV with the Music Television cable channel.
 Both are oral histories that document the rise of a youth-oriented bit of programming to cultural phenomenon, speaking with everyone involved.

 The whole book is cleverly edited in such a way as to distract you from the fact that while certain people are spoken of, they never speak themselves.
 Much is made of David Fincher and Michael Bay as directors, but neither actually speak.
-Somehow, though, because every person who dealt with them – up to and including producer Jerry Bruckheimer – speaks on the record, 50mg Erythromycin Stearate Dc, it’s only upon reflection that you notice that neither Fincher nor Bay actually appear in the book.
+Somehow, though, because every person who dealt with them – up to and including producer Jerry Bruckheimer – speaks on the record, it’s only upon reflection that you notice that neither Fincher nor Bay actually appear in the book.

 As the book moves toward its conclusion, the interviews become less lengthy, and the swatches of text generated by early executives and VJs become closer to sound bites – whether or not it’s intentional, the book’s editing begins to mirror the quick cuts that became de rigeur in the era in which the quotes are set.

-Although, I’ve got one tiny gripe: no Just Say Julie.
-What the fuck.
+Although, I’ve got one tiny gripe: no Just Say Julie?
+What the fuck?